hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. student (enrolled in Jan.
-2022) at School of Information Technology and Electrical Engineering, The University of Queensland, supervised by [A/Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
+2022) at School of Information Technology and Electrical Engineering, The University of Queensland (UQ), supervised by [A/Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
 My research focuses on Recommender Systems, Knowledge Graph, Natural Language Processing, and AI for Software Engineering.
 Before at UQ, I received my Master's degree from [Nanjing University](https://www.nju.edu.cn).
 Outside of research, I like power lifting and swimming.

 <!-- I am a final-year master student at Software Institute, [Nanjing University](https://www.nju.edu.cn), studying natural language processing, supervised by [Dr. Tieke He](http://hetieke.cn).
 Specially, my research focuses on text generation, such as dialogue system and question generation.
 Before at Nanjing University, I received my Bachelor's degree from [Southwest Jiaotong University](https://www.swjtu.edu.cn).
 Outside of NLP I like power lifting and watching basketball games.  -->
 <!-- In 2022, I will be a Ph.D. candidate at University of Queensland, Australia, supervised by [A/Prof. Yin](https://sites.google.com/view/hongzhi-yin/home). -->